The Big Picture On How To Avoid A Fair Housing Lawsuit:

 2. Advertise the Unit Online, Even If You Advertise Offline Too

-When you only advertise in one place, you’re setting yourself up for trouble, both for business reasons and legal ones.
-It doesn’t matter how devout you are, you can’t only advertise your rental unit to members of your faith.
-You can’t advertise only in the men’s gym you guiltily visit once/month.
+When you advertise only in one place, you’re setting yourself up for trouble, both for business and legal reasons.
+It doesn’t matter how devout you are; you can’t advertise your rental unit only to members of your faith.
+You can’t advertise only in the men’s gym you guiltily visit once a month.
 You can’t advertise only on a few bulletin boards seen by one type of person.

-You even need to watch out for “geographic discrimination”, where you post the rental listing only in a small geographical area frequented by one type of person.
+Furthermore, you even need to watch out for “geographic discrimination,” where you post the rental listing only in a small geographical area frequented by one type of person.

-Use a rental listing syndicator to publish your rental ad on dozens of websites, so no one points the finger saying you were only targeting one group of people.
+Use a rental listing syndicator to publish your rental ad on dozens of websites, so no one points the finger, saying you only targeted one group of people and can help you avoid a Fair Housing lawsuit.

 3. Always Pull Credit Reports, Criminal Background Checks and Eviction Reports

-There’s nothing wrong with listening to your gut when it comes to reviewing rental applications and selecting tenants.
-But if you’re ever sued by a rejected rental applicant, you should also be able to produce tangible evidence that the application had red flags.
+There’s nothing wrong with listening to your gut when reviewing rental applications and selecting tenants.
+But if a rejected rental applicant ever sues you, you should also be able to produce tangible evidence that the application had red flags.

-And let’s be honest, you should be doing this regardless of Fair Housing laws, in order to find the best tenant and weed out the rotten apples.
+And let’s be honest, you should do this regardless of Fair Housing laws to find the best tenant and weed out the rotten apples.

 Discrimination Against Criminals4.
 Can You Have a Policy Against Renting to Ex-Cons?